 Most boats under 50 feet in length have 12-volt electrical systems.
 Yet many experienced boaters can’t tell you much about the batteries they have on board, let alone how their batteries and charging systems work.
-Take my buddy Jeff, for instance.
-It’s the middle of the season and one of the two 12-volt batteries on his 30-foot sailboat is nearing the end of its life.
-When I asked Jeff, an engineer by trade and an experienced boater, what kind of battery he was choosing to replace the old one, he blithely said, “Oh, a cheapo X-mart wet cell.”
+Take my buddy Jeff – an engineer by trade and an experienced boater.
+One of the two 12-volt batteries on his 30-foot sailboat was nearing the end of its life.
+When I asked him what kind of battery he was choosing to replace the old one, he blithely said, “Oh, a cheapo X-mart wet cell.”
 Clearly driven by short-term economics, my friend may not have realized that batteries using the same charging system should be replaced in sets.

 They are purpose-built and their internal structure will reflect their use—starter, deep-cycle, or dual-purpose—as well as their limitations.
 For instance, a battery designed for starting your engine will typically have more internal plates closer together, providing more surface area to give that higher, one-time discharge required in powering a starter motor, but will not be as good at the long, steady discharge that deep-cycle batteries, with thicker active plates and higher antimony concentrations give.
 Deep-cycle batteries can be discharged from 50 to 80 percent and recover easily, while starting batteries don’t like to be discharged more than 50%.

 Marine batteries are available in three chemical types: Flooded, Gel, and Absorbed Glass Mat (AGM).
 Regardless of chemical type, they’re rated by energy output, generally expressed as ampere hours, and categorized by how many charges (cycles) the battery is likely to withstand in its lifetime.
 The output and lifespan will typically dictate price.
 The use, chemical type, and number of batteries best suited to your boat will depend on the kind of boat, how you use it, and your budget.